“The condition of man…is a condition of war of everyone against everyone.”

 So I opened the unit door and stepped inside and followed the glorious trail of burning cannabis to its source.
 Past the hallway silently in my slippers, I stepped into the living room and discovered the Rasta laying on the couch in his boxers and smoking a fat doobie, whilst staring at a holographic image of a topless Hawaiian Hula girl swinging her hips seductively.
 It might have been a copy job of celebrity actress, Shona McPherson, but I couldn’t be sure.
 It was only a few seconds, but it felt like an eternity of awkwardness before I had even gained the Rasta’s attention.
 When he finally saw me beneath a cloud of dreamy smoke, I saw his eyes go comically wide, wider than a tarsier’s, and he said, “ Can I help you?” and I said, limply, “Do you party?” and it all went downhill from there.
 He stood up from the couch and acted all angry and defensive and made all kinds of idle threats to call security.
 Before I could even get another word in edgewise, apologizing and what not, I skittered away and was standing the hall fumbling with the keys to my door.
 He shouted a few more obscenities my way and slammed the door shut.
 The nerve on him!
 He was the one who had left his door open in the first place!
 I thought I was doing him a favor.
-I could have been stopping an unwanted burglary or abduction that was in progress.
+I could have been stopping an unwanted burglary that was in progress!
 How was I to know?
 It was all in the past now.
 But he shamed me deeply and I was eager to avenge the mark.

 Outside, the winds were relentless and unforgiving, shrieking like cats in a pressure cooker.
 There was a young shoeless Cuban-looking boy playing video games on the couch that was shaped in homage of neo-pop artist Max Headbloom’s “Strawberry Daiquiri Jellybean.”
 I had seen this expensive line of furniture being sold at Barrymore’s on Lyndon Street.
 Maybe it was a replica of the Headbloom line.
 There’s no way a six thousand dollar couch finds its way into a condominium without getting stolen.
 The constant zapping from the boy’s handheld console added to the tumult in the room like bees out of a dog’s mouth.
 It was unpleasant and unnerving and frankly I wanted to raise hell about it, but I nervous enough about the Lagados without the extra attention, so I kept my trap shut.